shawnbrown/datatest/docs/data_handling.rst

 ==============

 Calling our source like a function returns a :class:`DataQuery` for the specified column or columns.
-The :meth:`execute()
-<DataQuery.execute>` method runs the query and returns the
-results.

 Select elements from column **one** as a :py:class:`list`::